Find useful information for living in our properties.

 Click the button below for information on dealing with Anti-Social Behaviour.

 Click the button below for information on dealing with Condensation & Mould.

 Rubbish collection is managed by the local council and it is your responsibility to discard any household rubbish using the bins provided.
 If you have any queries regarding collection days, bulky waste collection options, recycling arrangements or requests for further bins, please follow the link below.

 Please inform us if you’re going away for a period of more than 4 weeks as well as provide a contact name and number in case of emergencies.
-It is also advisable that if you are going away during the winter either turn off your water and drain your water supply or adjust your heating system to turn on regularly at a low heat to prevent burst pipes and possible damage to your home.
+It is also advisable that if you are going away during the winter to either turn off your water and drain your water supply or to adjust your heating system to turn on regularly at a low heat to prevent burst pipes and possible damage to your home.

 Our policy is to deliver effective services, exemplary homes and communities.
 We promote equality and community cohesion whilst recognising the different needs and experiences of our residents and customers is crucial to achieving this aim.

 If you are expecting guests to stay for an extended period of time please contact your property manager for approval.
 Please note the tenant is responsible for any damage they or their guests have produced.